EarthDigitalTwin/IDEAS-notebooks/README.md

 conda env create -f requirements.yml
 ```
 This will create a conda environment named `ideas_notebook` which will include all required dependencies.
 You can use this environment as the Jupyter kernel to run the notebook (see [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments) for more information).

+## Troubleshooting
+If you are having trouble launching the notebook and get the error message "Jupyter command `jupyter-notebook` not found.", try running `pip install notebook` and then `jupyter notebook`